FanFicDev/alexandria_api_infra-dev/README.md

 3. Run `./build.sh` to build the dev container image.

 At this point all one-time preparation should be complete.

+### docker engine vs docker desktop

+The main Dockerfile creates a user inside the container matching the host user to match permissions on the mounted source.
+On docker desktop, mounts are always mounted as root so an alternate desktop.Dockerfile is included which should work better there.

+`./build.sh` will auto detect whether docker desktop or docker engine is being used, but can be forced to build one container or the other via the second
+argument:
+    `./build.sh engine`
+or
+    `./build.sh desktop`

+See also `./build.sh --help` .

 ## Run in docker-compose